-This year, a total of almost two dozen Massachusetts students participated in SSB stays with GLA.
-They were split into two groups, each in California for a week.
+This year, almost two dozen Massachusetts students total participated in SSB stays with GLA.
+They were split into two groups, each here for a week.
 At the beginning of March, we kicked off our biggest SSB year by welcoming the University of Massachusetts Boston.
-A few weeks later, our MIT Energy Initiative partners sent us a Massachusetts Institute of Technology group.
-Were we expecting anything less than phenomenal engagement from these student groups?
-No. But once they actually got out into the California sunshine, they proved their excellence in spades.
+A few weeks later, our MIT Energy Initiative partners sent a Massachusetts Institute of Technology group.
+Were we expecting anything less than a phenomenal showing from the student groups?
+No. But once they actually got out in the California sunshine, they proved their excellence in spades.

 Both MIT and UMass spent a half-day of their Downtown Los Angeles tour at special partner nonprofit: Homeboy Industries.
 Homeboy is a GLA workforce development partner, and has earned national fame as one of the preeminent programs working on social enterprise and small business growth.
 Functioning primarily out of the headquarters we toured (where the team runs a bakery, cafe, tattoo removal parlor, and more), Homeboy's free community services concentrate on at-risk youth, former gang members, and returning citizens.
 As our colleagues, they help individuals from a variety of tough circumstances get solar careers.
 Later on MIT and UMass explored the Los Angeles Cleantech Incubator campus: a breeding ground for innovation in Downtown's Arts District.
 For several of these super-talented young people in SSB, the site visit's state-of-the-art facilities were a reminder of how many applications their classroom skills have beyond their current programs; LACI is one of the top business incubators founded by any city.